This tasty mushroom Alfredo recipe is an easy 15-minute dinner idea with an irresistibly creamy and smooth sauce and sautéed mushrooms.

 - ½ teaspoon salt

-- 1 cup heavy cream (or dairy-free cream)
+- 1 cup heavy cream or non-dairy cream

-- ½ cup grated parmesan (or dairy-free parmesan)
+- ½ cup grated parmesan or non-dairy cheese

 - 1 sprinkle grated nutmeg or grated lemon zest